a-type/giphy-test/README.md

 #### Boilerplate: CRA + TS + Redux

 To start, I opted for the Typescript+Redux template for CRA, since I don't want to waste time on Redux setup boilerplate.
 To be honest it's been a minute since I set up a Redux app - I've been mostly using Apollo Client with GraphQL and hadn't felt the need to pull Redux back into any recent projects.
 I'm also pretty interested in trying [Recoil](https://recoiljs.org/) the next time I do a small app like this.

+#### Material UI

+As usual, I whipped up the basic scaffolding for the Material-UI component library, including a simple dark theme.

 #### State shape